Jiheui/ARTeam/README.md

 - Budget: $300 limitation set by techLauncher.

 ## Resources:
+- Github
+- Navicat for Mysql
-- ANU library
+- Adobe Illustrator
 - Unity platform
+- Unity Asset Store
 - MySQL
-- HiAR
+- Euforia (The New AR SDK)

 ## Risks:
 - Technological risks: our selection of technology could not work in some platforms